The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-As is evident from equation \eqref{eq:ape_budget} each term in the available potential energy budget depends on the difference $b-b_{*}$ between the buoyancy and the reference buoyancy, and vanishes when $b=b_{*}$.
-In this regard, the reference buoyancy can be equated with the ambient buoyancy $\pm b_{m}$ except over thin layers at the bottom, middle and top of the domain.
+where $b_{*}(z,t)$ is the reference buoyancy, such that $z_{*}(b_{*}(z,t),t)=z$, corresponding to the adiabatically rearranged state possessing minimal potential energy.
+The quantity $E_a$ therefore has a dependence on the structure of the entire buoyancy field, i.e.\ the value of $E_a$ at a point may change because parcels of fluid mixing at locations that are remote from that point leads to a modification of $b_*$.
+In the problem that we consider the reference buoyancy can be equated with the ambient buoyancy $\pm b_{m}$, except over thin layers at the bottom, middle and top of the domain.
+Using \eqref{eq:lbuoy}, the Lagrangian derivative of $E_{a}$ satisfies \citep{ScoAjfm2014a}